INFORMATION FOR PATIENTS BEING SEEN FACE to FACE AT PHYSIO FOR ALL

 High Standard of Hygiene practiced by the staff at the practice to minimise risk of transmission

-- Therapists will clean and disinfect in between use, the couch, chairs and all touch points/surfaces
+– Therapists will clean and disinfect in between use, the couch, chairs, equipment used and all touch points/surfaces with soap, disinfectant spray and disposable paper towel.

-- Therapists will be wearing a mask and will clean hands prior to and after the sessions
+– Therapists will be cleaning their hands prior to and after the sessions and dispose of their PPE as per the NHS guidelines.

 – Aeration of the rooms will be increased.